 To mark the birth of my niece today I thought it timely to tell you about Sophie the Giraffe, an iconic French toy.
-I was going to give baby Bean a Sophie, as I have done for all nieces and nephews, godchildren and babies of friends since I’ve been in France but having researched this blog I’m not sure now.
+I was going to give baby Bean a Sophie, as I have done for all nieces and nephews, godchildren and babies of friends since I’ve been in France but having researched for this post I’m not sure now.

 Sophie la Girafe is a little toy giraffe designed and produced in France since 1961 (named after the Saint Day on which she was launched) made of 100% natural rubber from the sap of the Hevea tree and decorated with food-grade paint.
 She has huge black eyes, pretty pink cheeks and a jaunty little bend in one front leg.
-They say she’s completely unchanged since her birth (no modernisation here aka Barbie, Mickey Mouse et al) though comparing the two my sons had, that jaunty little kink is different.
+They say she’s completely unchanged since her birth (no modernisation here unlike Barbie, Mickey Mouse et al) though comparing the two my sons had, that jaunty little kink is different.
 My first child was born near the end of 1999 when there was “Millennium Baby” mania (or Bébé de l’an 2000) and his was a special edition.
 It looks like this particular Sophie is striding into the twenty-first century.
 But by 2005 she was back to her original pose, bending that leg again.
 There’s something about her, cute bordering on kitsch, which just goes on appealing to generations of babies and adults alike.

 Her proportions are ideal for little hands to grab, squish, prod and bend, and her ears and horn buds make wonderful soothing soft bumps for sore gums to chew on.
 She squeaks when squeezed but our original “l’an 2000” version lost her squeak early on when son number one peed on her!